-- Complete a "Free Application for Federal Student Aid (FAFSA)" either the paper application or log onto www. fafsa.ed.gov to complete your FAFSA online. - In 2-3 weeks you will receive a paper or electronic "Student Aid Report (SAR)" from the Federal government. - 3) If you complete the FAFSA you will also be automatically considered for the "Board of Governor's Grant: (BOGG) which waives or refunds your enrollment fees (assuming you are a California resident).
-You do not have to file the separate BOGG application. - 4) If you want only your fees paid or refunded, you can complete the shorter "Board of Governor's Grant" (BOGG) form.
-You will still have to verify your information.
+- Complete a "Free Application for Federal Student Aid (FAFSA)" on line at www.fafsa.ed.gov or complete your paper FAFSA. - You will receive an electronic or paper "Student Aid Report (SAR)" from the Federal government Central Processing System (CPS). - 3) If you complete the FAFSA you will also be automatically considered for the "Board of Governor's Grant: (BOGG) which waives or refunds your enrollment fees (assuming you are a California resident).
+You do not have to file the separate BOGG application. - If you want only your fees paid or refunded, you can complete the shorter "Board of Governor's Grant" (BOGG) form on line or on paper.